greybax/greybax.github.io/source/posts/2024-03-11-appscreen-studio-macos-app-to-create-screenshots-and-previews-for-your-appstore-apps.md

 ## Intro

 Hey there, fellow iOS App Devs!
-Recently I've started my journey as iOS Developer and after creating my first app I've faced with issue creating screenshots of my app for AppStore.
-It's kind tough to create them if you don't know specific tool which best suites for it.
-I've tried Canva, different website specialized on it and all these tools looks too complex and monstrough for me.
-I just wanted simple UI which does simple job - create App Screenshots for AppStore.
-After bunch of investigations I've found [AppScreen Studio](https://appscreen.studio/).
+Recently, I've started my journey as an iOS Developer, and after creating my first app, I faced the issue of creating screenshots for the App Store.
+It's kind of tough to create them if you don't know the specific tool that best suits your needs.
+I've tried Canva, different websites specialized in it, and all these tools look too complex and monstrous for me.
+I just wanted a simple UI that does a simple job - create App Screenshots for the App Store.
+After a bunch of investigations, I found [AppScreen Studio](https://appscreen.studio/).

 ## AppScreen Studio

 ![Icon](/images/appscreen-studio-macos-app-to-create-screenshots-and-previews-for-your-appstore-apps/1.png "Icon")

-This tool has Free Tier with 3 projects screenshot generations per month (no limit on amount of screenshots or projects.
-Limit only on screenshots generations itself).
+This tool has a Free Tier with 3 projects screenshot generations per month (no limit on the number of screenshots or projects.
+Limit only on screenshot generations itself).

-This app has all features what I need and has pretty common UI for MacOS apps:
+This app has all the features I need and has a pretty common UI for MacOS apps:

 * All Types of Devices: Want to show off your masterpiece on a variety of devices?
 AppScreen Studio lets you choose from MacBook, iPhone, iPad, Apple Watch, and iMac screens.
 Whether you're flexing your app's versatility or targeting a specific audience, we've got your back.